pascal-fb-martin/housealmanac/README.md

 ```
 Return JSON data that contains the following data for the next night:
 - .host: name of the responding host.
-- .timestamp: time of the response, in seconds.
+- .timestamp: system time of the response, in seconds.
 - .almanac.priority: a priority level that matches the data quality.
-- .almanac.sunset: local time of sunset this day (string: HH:MM).
+- .almanac.sunset: system time of sunset this day, in seconds (integer).
-- .almanac.sunrise: local time of sunrise next day(string: HH:MM).
+- .almanac.sunrise: system time of sunrise next day, in seconds (integer).

 For this statically configured fallback service, the priority is always 1 (low).

 ```
 GET /almanac/selftest
 ```
 Return the complete sunset and sunrise information for the whole year.
-In this response, both the sunset and sunrise fields are arrays of 365 entries.
+In this response both the sunset and sunrise fields are arrays of 365 entries, and each entry is a string in the format "MM/DD HH:MM".
 Leap years are not considered (this is just a test endpoint).

-This endpoint forces HouseAlmanac to prints extensive traces to standard output.
-Do not use in production.

 ## Further References